14 Customer Service Skills to Cultivate [+ Self-Test Cheat Sheet]

 - Know your multitasking limits

 In chat support, it’s a common thing to communicate with several customers simultaneously.
-A lot of progressive companies, like HelpCrunch, have already made the lives of their service agents much easier.
+A lot of progressive companies, like HelpCrunch, for that matter, have already made the lives of their service agents much easier.

-Take the feature-packed customer service software with a shared inbox and a bunch of other valuable specs that allow processing customer requests faster.
+The feature-packed customer service software with a shared inbox and a bunch of other valuable specs allows processing customer requests faster.
 Besides, the custom data needed is always at your fingertips.
 Yeah, choosing the right tools is also among the top customer service skills.

 Emotional intelligence means the ability to read people’s emotions and react to them in a constructive way.
 This customer service skill is extremely vital for support agents because not all customer problems are product-related.

-These issues stem from external factors preventing clients from achieving their goals.
+Customer issues usually stem from external factors preventing clients from achieving their goals.
 Emotionally intelligent service reps can identify these factors and reduce their impact on the customer’s experience.

 If you’re an emotionally intelligent support agent, you can detect this pain point and easily make a joke about children taking part in your conversation.
 Instead of going into ostrich mode and ignoring the external situation.
 This would be adaptability and organizational awareness (see the table).
 As easy as that.

 You can’t master every customer service skill that’s been said and written about.
 But you can think of the sides that could require improvement.
 That’s why a sincere desire to learn and be a better version of yourself is valuable.

-Customer service training is one of the handy ways to enhance your key customer service traits.
+Customer service training is one of the handy ways to enhance your key traits in this context.
 But traditional learning techniques are a bit old-fashioned.
 In the Internet era, there is some cool stuff.

 - eLearning from such online course platforms like Udemy or GoSkills